RKeyIT/MyHelloWorld/guides/Quest9_RegExpNotes.md

 []  = any symbol from this
 ^   = start of string (new string)
     BUT this symbol into [^] = symbol '!' into javascript.
     This means need search NOT this symbol.
-For example: [^n] This is will be search any symbols without 'n' ?   = 0 or 1
+For example: [^n] This is will be search any symbols exclusive 'n' ?   = 0 or 1
 $   = end of string$.
 Last symbol of any string.
 *   = from 0 to Infinity.